LOGOTYPE – WHAT EXACTLY IS A LOGO AND WHERE DOES IT COME FROM?

 A common question is why do graphic companies not have prominent logo prices on their website?

 The logo falls under the domain of copyrighted works.
-Like songs, paintings and other works of art, it is not only important whether someone wants a logo, but how big of a reach will it have, who will use it and in what volume, will it be used just nationally or internationally as well, how and on what will the logo be applied, does a client need just a redesign of the logo or designing a completely new one.
+Like songs, pictures and other works of art, it doesn’t matter if someone wants a logo.
+It is more important how much reach that logo will have, who will use it and in what volume, whether it will be used only nationally or internationally, what the logo will be applied to, whether we should only redesign the logo or come up with a completely new logo.
 It is not the same to create a logo for a small local cafe or a large corporation.
 For this reason, most marketing agencies will, after an introductory interview with the client, form a price according to the needs of each individual client.
 Logo prices can range from a few hundred to a many thousands of euros.

 We are not trying to hide prices and be secretive.
 Just the opposite.
 We are trying to be honest and form fair prices for each individual client.
 After the first contact and when we have a better idea of the client’s needs, we send an offer made exclusively for that client.